getindata/gid-mdp-workshop/Session 2a - hands-on exercises.md

     This is the first resource that has been created with dbt.
 Table `seed_tax_rates` can now be viewed inside of your personal working schema.

-3. In Bigquery inspect your freshly created table within your `private_working_schema` by examining the schema and viewing data.
+3. In BigQuery inspect your freshly created table within your `private_working_schema` by examining the schema and viewing data.

     ```
     select *